All Episodes

 No evidence.

-The one guy that knows Julian Assange.
+The one guy that knows, Julian Assange, oh, it's not Russia.

-Oh, it's not Russia, it's not a state.
+It's not a state.

 And then, of course, you know, we've got pretty much everybody saying the same thing, even including James Clapper.

-No evidence of Trump Russia collusion, but they don't stop.
+No evidence of Trump-Russia collusion, but they don't stop.

 They don't stop ever.

-They're never gonna stop.
+They're never going to stop.

-Their goal, what they want to do is absolutely to destroy this president at any cost, any way imaginable.
+Their goal, what they want to do, is absolutely to destroy this president at any cost, any way imaginable.

 You know, I talk about the forces against the president.